cocotb/cocotb/docs/source/coroutines.rst

 Additionally, after a child :class:`!Task` fails and the :class:`!TaskManager` begins cancelling other child :class:`!Task`\ s, no further calls to :meth:`start_soon` or :deco:`!fork` are permitted.
-Attempting to do so will raise a :exc:`RuntimeError`, unless the *continue_on_error* parameter is ``True``.
+Attempting to do so will raise a :exc:`!RuntimeError`, unless the *continue_on_error* parameter is ``True``.

 .. code-block:: python